ApoorvSaxena/lozad.js/README.md

 });
 ```

-If you would like to override the `loaded` state of elements, you can add the loaded option:
+If you would like to extend the `loaded` state of elements, you can add the loaded option:

+> **Note**: The `"data-loaded"="true"` attribute is used by lozad to determine if an element has been previously loaded.
 ```js
 lozad('.lozad', {
     loaded: function(el) {